Best Cheap Health Insurance in Illinois (2026)

 Bronze plans pay for about 60% of your medical care.

 Bronze plans are good if you're mostly healthy and only go to the doctor for routine checkups and occasional illnesses or injuries.
-They're cheaper than Silver plans but require you to pay more of your medical bills in the form of higher deductibles, coinsurance and copays.
+They're cheaper than Silver and Gold plans but require you to pay more of your medical bills in the form of higher deductibles, coinsurance and copays.
 If you have a Bronze plan, it's a good idea to have money saved to pay for higher medical bills.

 Catastrophic plans: Best for limited coverage